-There are 175 titles in the Walker library; several of these titles have more than one volume (e.g. The History of England has 19 volumes).
+There are 175 titles in the Walker library; several of these titles have more than one volume (e.g. has 19 volumes).
 Provenance (evidence of former owners such as autographs and other annotations) provides a natural division of the Walker library into five parts: the books of Elkanah Walker (40); the books of Mary Richardson Walker (10); the books of the Walker family (approximately 115); the 7 books from the Columbia Mission library (originally located at the Spalding mission at Lapwai) and three books owned by Andrew Rodgers.

 The Books of Elkanah Walker